 - 2 tsp pure vanilla extract

-- Sift together the flour, salt, baking soda and baking powder.
+Sift together the flour, salt, baking soda, baking powder, and powdered spices.

 - Beat together the oil, sugar and vanilla for about a minute to aerate.